 Get the latest from TODAY

-It has been just over a month since the celebrated chef and storyteller Anthony Bourdain died by suicide, which shook the culinary community and his many fans around the globe.
+It has been three months since the celebrated chef and storyteller Anthony Bourdain died by suicide, which shook the culinary community and his many fans around the globe.

 "The Kenya episode will be produced in the same format as all of the previous episodes of 'Anthony Bourdain Parts Unknown'," a spokesperson for CNN told TODAY Food.